 Cooking BBQ Salmon Steaks

 Brush the salmon steaks with olive oil and place on a medium grill, skin side down.
 Cook for around 6mins until the salmon can be turned without sticking to the grill bars.
 Turn and cook for a further 3-4mins.
 Serve immediately.
 Or for ease use a fish cage for easy turning on the BBQ.
 For some great extra flavour try crumbling a Knorr Fish Stock cube in with the olive oil to form a paste, add some lemon juice, crushed garlic and herbs and leave to marinade for 15mins before grilling.
 Delicious!

 For BBQ ribs take a whole rack of baby ribs.
-Mix together a Knorr Herb Infusion Stock Pot, some tomato ketchup, some Colman’s English Mustard Powder, some sugar, cayenne pepper, paprika and ground black pepper in a medium sized bowl to form a paste, add the ribs, coat thoroughly and leave to marinade.
+Mix together a Knorr Herb Infusion Stock Pot, some tomato ketchup, some Colman’s English mustard, some sugar, cayenne pepper, paprika and ground black pepper in a medium sized bowl to form a paste, add the ribs, coat thoroughly and leave to marinade.